Andrea/andrea.github.io/_posts/2026-01-09-making-of-a-decision-3.markdown

 ## More to come...

-I Hope you enjoyed this post about tools to help with architectural decision making.
+I hope you enjoyed this post about tools to help with architectural decision making.
 I would love to hear from you if you have used these tools, what worked for you and what didn't.
 The next post is about tools for smaller groups of people.